 The difference between a relationship that lasts and one that fades with time is the ability to manage expectations realistically and accept what is in front of you.
 No one can fit the bill of that ‘perfect partner’ that you have built in your head.

 If you believe that the relationship is worth the effort, then any challenge can be overcome.
 Having said that, a majority of relationship challenges for couples arise from an inability to reconcile with the good and the bad that both partners bring to the equation.

 How to overcome mismatched expectations

-The first step for overcoming relationship challenges of this nature is to identify whether the difference in expectations that you have with your partner is a severe one or not.
+- Identify whether the difference in expectations is severe.
 If they don’t like the same food as you, it shouldn’t be a huge issue.
-However, if they do not meet your base expectations, that is another matter entirely.
+However, if they do not meet your base expectations, that is another matter entirely

-If your partner does not meet some minor expectations, you should try to understand that everyone has a different temperament and love language.
-Trying to mold your partner into a version that you prefer isn’t going to bode well for the future.
+- If your partner does not meet some minor expectations, you should try to understand that everyone has a different temperament and love language

 3. Being honest is one of the relationship challenges for couples

 Honesty may seem like a given in any relationship.
 However, in practice, it can be harder than it seems.
 You may always want to present your best self to your significant other but that isn’t feasible in the long term.
 Practicing honesty with your partner lays the groundwork for a functional relationship.
 You might not always be on the same page but, as long as you are honest you can bring your real self to the partnership.